wp-plugins/varnish-http-purge/readme.txt

 = Can I use this with a proxy service like CloudFlare? =

 Yes, but you'll need to make some additonal changes (see "Why aren't my changes showing when I use CloudFlare or another proxy?" below).

-= How come my CSS changes aren't showing up? =

-Because this plugin only flushes posts, pages, and comments.
-If you're editing CSS, you need to flush Varnish on your server as a whole.

 If you use the Jetpack CSS editor, however, your changes will show up.